iyliahutta/iyliahutta/README.md

 👋 Hi, I’m Iylia!

 👀 I majored in Psychology back in undergrad where I specialised in Research Methods and Statistics.
-The skills I built up at that point led me to my current role as a Senior Media Analyst at Meltwater where I lead a team of analysts in curating bespoke analytical reports for Meltwater's Singapore Governement clients to inform their public relations decision-making.
+The skills I built up at that point led me to my current role as a Senior Media Analyst at Meltwater where I lead a team of analysts in curating bespoke analytical reports for Meltwater's Singapore Government clients to inform their public relations decision-making.

 This journey led me to exploring the field of Data Analytics and Data Science that I am actively pursuing in my bid to become a better analyst and to add data-driven value wherever I go.